primefaces/primefaces/docs/14_0_0/core/performance.md

 ### Other

 - Only required for non-JSF managed resources: Use a custom ServletFilter to set the correct expires/cache headers of your resources (images, stylesheets, javascripts).
 - Compress and optimize your Javascripts in your build process.
-If you use Maven, try primefaces-extensions' closure compiler Maven plugin.
+If you use Maven, try [PrimeFaces Extensions Resources Optimizer Plugin](https://github.com/primefaces-extensions/resources-optimizer-maven-plugin) Maven plugin.
 - Enable GZIP in your webserver.
 If it's not supported by your webserver/container, you can still add the GzipResponseFilter from OmniFaces: http://showcase.omnifaces.org/filters/GzipResponseFilter

 ## Patterns